This page will contain updates, news and resources for Oklahoma COVID-19 supports and services.

 You will be asked your name and date of birth.
 The next screen will offer you a variety of options:

-Please be aware that at this time an absentee ballot must be notarized.
+Please be aware that at this time an absentee ballot for the Nov 3 2020 election must either be notarized OR you must attach an approved form of ID.